harishdasari/WP-Settings-API-Wrapper-Class/readme.md

 ##WordPress Settings API Wrapper Class

-#####_Simple, Easy, Powerfull.(dot)_
-_Simple PHP Class, Easy to use and Powerfull options_
+_**Note: This is not a WordPress Plugin.
+This is a PHP Library for creating option pages for WordPress themes and plugins.**_

-Createing Options page for WordPress is now hassel free.
+Creating Options page for WordPress is now hassel free.
 With this PHP class you can create Top level menu pages and sub menu pages.

 This class uses WordPress native Settings API and can be used in both Themes and Plugins.

 You can add 10 different types of Input fields and Section also it supports WordPress tabbed interface.